Animal Services in Geneva County

 - Cindy Williams, Geneva County Administrator, stated on a Mar.
 27, 2025 phone call with Kristin Yarbrough that Geneva County Commission has not adopted Alabama Code § 3-1-5.

-- Becky, Geneva Police Department, spoke to Kristin Yarbrough on Apr.
-7, 2026 about animal control and the kennels in the City of Geneva, and then left a message for City of Geneva ACO Kevin Carroll to provide further information (I did not hear back from ACO Carroll).
+- Becky, City of Geneva Police Department, 334-684-6496, spoke to Kristin Yarbrough on Apr.
+7, 2026 about animal control and the kennels in the City of Geneva, and then left a message for City of Geneva ACO Kevin Carroll to provide further information (I did not hear back from ACO Carroll; though I was able to reach him the next month, as noted).

 Do You Have a Correction, Addition, or Comment?